jsbeserra/nestjs-rabbitmq/README.md

 This module features an opinionated way of configuring the RabbitMQ connection by using a configuration file that describes the behaviour of all publishers and consumers present in your project

+## Motivation

+I wanted to have a central place where its easier to open the project and see the declared behaviour of the RabbitMQ instance for that project, without having to look around for NestJS annotations, microservices or whatever.
+Simply to open, go to the configuration file and know exactly what I'm looking at and what I should expect.

 ### Requirements